For a .pdf version of my CV, please click here.

 Climate Change and African Political Stability (CCAPS) program

 Complex Emergencies and Political Stability in Asia (CEPSA) program

 Books and Monographs

 2. Institutional Capacity for Natural Disasters: Case Studies in Africa.
-2014 (Editor).
+2014 (Editor and co-author).
 University of Texas at Austin: Robert S. Strauss Center for International Security and Law.

 1. Corruption and Reform in India: Public Services in the Digital Age.
 2012.
 Cambridge University Press.

 Awards: Virginia M. Walsh Best Dissertation Award from the Science, Technology and Environmental Politics Section of the American Political Science Association, an Honorable Mention for the Charles Levine Prize for Best Book in Comparative Policy and Administration from the International Political Science Association and Governance journal, and an Honorable Mention for the Herbert L. Kaufman Best Paper Award from the Public Administration Section of the American Political Science Association, for a paper version of Chapter 3 presented at the 2009 APSA annual meeting.